Robinpig/Note/docs/CS/Distributed/Raft.md

 With this mechanism, a leader does not need to take any special actions to restore log consistency when it comes to power.
 It just begins normal operation, and the logs automatically converge in response to failures of the AppendEntries consistency check.
-A leader never overwrites or deletes entries in its own log (the Leader Append-Only Property in Figure 3).
+A leader never overwrites or deletes entries in its own log.

-This log replication mechanism exhibits the desirable consensus properties described in Section 2: Raft can accept, replicate, and apply new log entries as long as a majority of the servers are up; in the normal case a new entry can be replicated with a single round of RPCs to a majority of the cluster; and a single slow follower will not impact performance.
+This log replication mechanism exhibits the desirable consensus properties: Raft can accept, replicate, and apply new log entries as long as a majority of the servers are up; in the normal case a new entry can be replicated with a single round of RPCs to a majority of the cluster; and a single slow follower will not impact performance.

 no-op log